 Message from the Dean

-Besides being a graduate school RSIS is also a think tank that focuses on policy and academic research.
-In this regard, RSIS comprises the Institute of Defence and Strategic Studies (IDSS), the International Centre for Political Violence and Terrorism Research (ICPVTR), the Centre of Excellence for National Security (CENS), the Centre for Non-Traditional Security Studies (NTS Centre) and the Centre for Multilateralism Studies (CMS).
+Besides being a graduate school RSIS is also a think tank comprising the Institute of Defence and Strategic Studies (IDSS), the International Centre for Political Violence and Terrorism Research (ICPVTR), the Centre of Excellence for National Security (CENS), the Centre for Non-Traditional Security Studies (NTS Centre) and the Centre for Multilateralism Studies (CMS).
 This, together with the numerous conferences, workshops and seminars organised by RSIS, gives our students the unique opportunity to actively participate in research and networking activities as well as to be taught by faculty who are involved in cutting-edge, policy-relevant research.

 Dean, S. Rajaratnam School of International Studies

-Last updated on 29/08/2017
+Last updated on 20/02/2019